athertahir/development-with-wildfly/Lab Guides/Chapter05/Episode_4.md

 ### Note

-For example, refer
+For example, refer to `chapter05/catalog-service-test-default-deployment`.
-to `chapter 5/catalog-service-test-default-deployment`.

 We will modify the `Test` class so that the archive is created
 automatically: